yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-2.md

         if (this.up.justUpdated) {
 {{< / highlight >}}

-We've added `this.addedToGraph` resource to our list of demands.
+We add the `this.addedToGraph` resource to our list of demands.
 Now when you run the code you will see that the temperature appears at the beginning.

 `addedToGraph` is a built in state resource that is part of every Extent.
-It is updated when the Extent is added to the graph.
+It is updated to `true` when the Extent is added to the graph.
 Just like other resources you can demand it to get a behavior to run at the beginning.
 And you can check it's `.justUpdated` property to specialize your logic when necessary.

 ## Heat

 Now we need to introduce a separate bit of functionality to control the heating equipment.
-This logic compares the current temperature to the desired temperature and turns on or off the heating equipement accordingly.
+This logic compares the current temperature to the desired temperature and turns on or off the heating equipment accordingly.

 ![Current Temperature](/images/thermostat-heat.svg)

 ### Current Temperature

-First we need a resource to track the current temperature.
+First we need a resource to track the current temperature,

 {{< highlight javascript "hl_lines=2">}}
     this.desiredTemperature = this.state(60);
     this.currentTemperature = this.state(60);
 {{< / highlight >}}

-And a behavior to update its display when it changes.
+and a new behavior to update the UI when that resource updates.

 {{< highlight javascript "hl_lines=6-12">}}
         this.sideEffect(() => {